AaronErhardt/qfsm/README.md

 Download
 --------
-Pre-compiled binaries of Qfsm and the source code of the latest releases are available at: https://github.com/AaronErhardt/qfsm/releases.
+AppImage packages, pre-compiled binaries of Qfsm and the source code of the latest releases are available at: https://github.com/AaronErhardt/qfsm/releases.

 Requirements
 ------------

+> The AppImage version has all dependencies included so you don't need to install anything by yourself.

 - Qt 4.8 (available from https://download.qt.io/archive/qt/4.8/4.8.7/)

 Optional:

 - graphviz  (to import graphviz (.gv) files)

 Installation
 ------------